eliekawerk/Customer_Segments/README.md

 # Customer Segments

 This repo contains jupyter notebooks for a data science clustering project.
-We aim at building a model that can cluster the similar customers of an online retailer.
+We aim at building a model that can segment the customers of an online retailer.

 The code in the notebooks was executed using python 2.7; the following python libraries were used throughout the project: